 One of those lines that departs regularly from Britain to Norway is Fred Olsen Cruise Lines.
 Regular readers will know I speak about life in Norway to guests travelling with Fred Olsen.

-Watch a tour of the Balmoral
+Watch a Tour of the Balmoral

 First things first, I know many of you prefer videos.
 If that's you, check out this full ship tour video before scrolling down.
+It includes the updates for 2025!

 If you enjoyed the video, read on for more details a lot more photographs from inside and outside the ship.

-Introducing the Fred Olsen Balmoral
+Introducing Fred Olsen Balmoral

 While the small size of the Balmoral meant we could enjoy much better scenic cruising opportunities than on bigger ships that sail on Norway cruises, I was worried it would be too small to keep me occupied on a relatively long cruise.